jamiegoodnight/readme/README.md

 Method used: **[PUT]** `api/tech/:id/`

-On Success: Returns updated array.
+On Success: Updates a specific piece of tech in the database.

 Parameters: